 If you’re interested in the Bude Canal, grab a copy of the Canal & Coast Circular Walk.
 It’s a lovely 5 1/2 mile walk along the canal and back along the coast path.
 If you would prefer to avoid the coast path, its a 40-minute walk along the tow path, and you can return along the cycle path.

-The Brendon Arms (5) and Falcon Hotel (6) are to your left.
+Head over to the Brendon Arms (5) and Falcon Hotel (6) to your left.
 If you pop in for food or a drink, you’ll learn about their history and see a display of old photographs and pictures on the walls.

-At the end of the Breakwater you’ll see Chapel Rock (a Chapel was sited here in the Middle Ages).
-This hermitage, dedicated to the Holy Trinity and St. Michael in 1400, housed a light that was used to guide vessels safely into the harbour.
-Bude’s name was originally recorded as ‘Bede’s Haven’ and is thought by some to be derived from ‘bede’, an old Saxon word with religious connotations.
+At the end of the Breakwater you’ll see Chapel and Barrel Rock (a Chapel was sited here in the Middle Ages).
+A hermitage housed a light that was used to guide vessels safely into the harbour.
+Bude’s name was originally recorded as ‘Bede’s Haven’, ‘bede’, being an old Saxon word with religious connotations.

-Head back and cross over the Bude Canal Sea Lock (14) (which is one of only two in Britain), and if the tide is right, you can walk over the little footbridge onto Summerelaze Beach (13).
+Now head back to the Sea Lock (11) (which is one of only two in Britain).
+If the tide is right, you can walk down the steps and over the little footbridge onto Summerleaze Beach (12) and over to the famous Bude Sea Pool.

-Returning to the canal area, you will find The Barge (15) (this lovely floating eatery changes position in the winter so may be located by the Boat House (18).
+The Barge (13) is a lovely floating eatery which changes position in the winter so it may be located further down by The Boat House (16).